Ozzie Albies Player Props: Braves vs. Guardians

 Ozzie Albies At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 72nd, his on-base percentage ranks 113th, and he is 15th in the league in slugging.
+- Among the qualified hitters in baseball, he ranks 72nd in batting average, 108th in on-base percentage, and 17th in slugging.

+- Albies enters this game on a four-game hitting streak.
+In his last outings, he's hitting .211 with two homers.

-- In 41.0% of his games this year, Albies has had at least one RBI.
-He's picked up more than one in 20.5% and driven in three or more of his team's runs in six contests.
+- In 35 games this year (41.7%), Albies has picked up an RBI, and in 17 of those games (20.2%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.